Tier 2 Sponsor Licence Explained

 To keep your Tier 2 Sponsor Licence you will need to remain compliant with the full suite of rules that are attached to the scheme - any failure to do so may mean that you lose your licence and the ability to employee Tier 2 Visa staff.

-For more information or to discuss your specific immigration requirements then please get in touch.
+For more information or to discuss your specific immigration requirements then please get in touch with our immigration lawyers.